esradem/Prediction_Bike_Accident/README.md

-# Predict Bike Accident Hotspots by Time, Location, and Condi
+# Predict Bike Accident Hotspots by Time, Location, and Conditions